Free Blacks: Migration from South to North

 Even with the presence of significant free black populations in the South, free blacks often migrated to Northern states.
 While this presented some problems, free blacks found more opportunities in the North overall.
 During the nineteenth century, the number and proportion of population of free blacks in the South shrank as a significant portion of the free black population migrated northward.
 Some of the more prominent and talented free black figures moved to the North for its opportunities, draining the South of potential free black leaders.
 Some returned after the Civil War to participate in the Reconstruction Era, establishing businesses and being elected to political office.
 This difference in the distribution of free blacks persisted until the Civil War, at which time about 250,000 free blacks lived in the South.

+Migration via the frontier

+Number of free black people per County in Virginia and North Carolina, 1790.

+Free black people in the eastern United States became prominent before the solidification of chattel slavery in Virginia.
+According to genealogical records, some of the first ancestors of later communities categorized as free people of color in the eastern United States were free black people in Tidewater Virginia, such as Emanuel Driggus, John Graweere, Anthony Johnson, Gabriel Jacobs, and Emmanuel Cumbo (Cambow).

+Free African-American communities formed around those who were able to obtain land grants on the edge of the expanding frontier, moving from Southampton County to Granville, to the interior of South Carolina, and later to Tennessee and Louisiana.
+Reports indicate attitudes towards these communities were kinder on the frontier, due to the need to rely on neighbors, low slave populations, and high land ownership by the free black community equalizing their status with white frontiersmen.
+In frontier counties such as Halifax, Edgecombe, and Granville, citizens would petition the government to repeal the specific taxes on free black people.
+Many of them would serve in the Revolutionary War, funding more land purchases.
+They would continuously emigrate and clear new lands due to persecution by newly settled whites, following the expanding frontier to maintain their place in society.